CiscoTestAutomation/pyats/docs/easypy/usages.rst

         bash$ pyats run job /path/to/jobfile.py --pyats-configuration /path/to/my/pyats.conf

 ``--testbed-file``
-    Specifies the full path/name of YAML topology :ref:`topology_testbed_file` to be loaded as part of this run.
+    Specifies the full path/name or URL of YAML topology :ref:`topology_testbed_file` to be loaded as part of this run.
 When used, Easypy automatically loads the testbed yaml file into a topology :ref:`topology_objects`, and passes it to each task inside the jobfiles as its ``testbed`` parameter.
 Refer to :ref:`easypy_testbed` for more details.

     Alternatively, you can specify a source to be loaded with the testbed creator package.
 To do so, append 'source:' in front of the desired loader